sonebu/wifi_rss_positioning_visioncalib/readme.md

 ## Installation and Usage

-note: had to do this to make calibration_gui.py and datacollection_loc.py work at the same time (deleted cv's libqxcb.so) --> https://forum.qt.io/topic/119109/using-pyqt5-with-opencv-python-cv2-causes-error-could-not-load-qt-platform-plugin-xcb-even-though-it-was-found/2
+- note: had to do this to make calibration_gui.py and datacollection_loc.py work at the same time (deleted cv's libqxcb.so) --> https://forum.qt.io/topic/119109/using-pyqt5-with-opencv-python-cv2-causes-error-could-not-load-qt-platform-plugin-xcb-even-though-it-was-found/2
+- wireshark should be set up according to this (non-root user should be able to use dumpcap): https://osqa-ask.wireshark.org/questions/7523/ubuntu-machine-no-interfaces-listed/

 #### For Development
 ...